 The principal behind a string of single-spirit focused bars, including Williamsburg’s first rum bar, Roneria Caracas, and six tiki bars in Russia, Orson Salicetti is not intimidated by a challenge.
 His latest project, an effort to bring Baijiu to the masses, might be his most difficult to date.

-Baijiu, a Chinese spirit typically distilled from sorghum, is relatively obscure in the States, but that did not deter Salicetti from opening Lumos, his Baijiu-centric bar in New York’s West Village, last April.
+Baijiu, a Chinese spirit typically distilled from sorghum, is relatively unknown in the States, but that did not deter Salicetti from opening Lumos, his Baijiu-centric bar in New York’s West Village, last April.
 Before opening, he did copious research: he ran around Chinatown in Flushing exploring the flavors of Chinese candy, “because cocktails are nostalgic and should remind you of your childhood.”
 He sampled a wide range of alternative milks–from almond to rice to mung bean–consumed regularly in China, then started making his own at the bar.
 And, of course, he drank a lot of baijiu.

 Playing with Tradition